- More Diversification, Less Risk

 So What Exactly Is Correlation?

 Correlation is a statistical relationship between asset prices.
 It is represented by a coefficient that measures, on a scale of -1 to 1, how likely it is that the price of two assets will move together—that is, how likely it is that they’ll both go up or that they’ll both go down.
 If two assets have a correlation value of 1, this means that they have perfect positive correlation—they move in the same direction (in the same proportion) 100% of the time.
 Perfect negative correlation has a value of -1, and it would mean that the assets move in opposite directions (in the same proportion) 100% of the time.
-A correlation value of 0 means that the assets move together 50% of the time.
-In other words, they are equally likely to move together as they are to move in opposite directions.
+A correlation value of 0 means that the assets are uncorrelated.
+This means they move together 50% of the time.
+In other words, they are equally likely to move together in the same direction as they are to move in opposite directions.

 Correlation is based on daily returns.
 The daily returns of different assets are compared over a given period, typically one year.
-However with Stock Rover you can change the period of measurement from 10 days to 10 years.
+However with Stock Rover you can change the period of measurement from 5 days to over 10 years.

 The screenshot below shows a snippet from Stock Rover’s correlation table, where the correlation of the daily returns of three stocks (Amazon, CVS and McDonald’s) and the S&P 500 are shown over a one year period.
-We can see that Amazon correlates most with the S&P 500 at 0.81.
-The weakest correlation (though still positive) is Amazon and McDonald’s at 0.17.
+We can see that Amazon correlates most with the S&P 500 at 0.57.
+The weakest correlation is Amazon and CVS at -0.01.
+It is relatively unusual to find stocks that are negatively correlated, although the value of -0.01 is so small, a more accurate statement would be that Amazon and CVS are uncorrelated.

 Why Does Correlation Matter?